archaeological evidence Jesus Israel sites

 This article ranks 10 major sites associated with Jesus by the quality of their archaeological evidence.
 Not by their importance to Christian faith, not by how moving they are to visit, but by what excavations have actually found and what those findings establish.
 Some sites hold up very well.
 Others rest almost entirely on medieval tradition.

 For the broader site-by-site historical context, see the complete guide to biblical sites in Israel.
 For the itinerary question of how to visit these sites in sequence, the 10-day Israel church itinerary covers that logistics in detail.
+To see the full range of group pilgrimage options that include these sites, visit our Holy Land Pilgrimages hub.

 Tier 1: Well-established by archaeology